ChrisTitusTech/website/content/posts/2023/fitness-transformation.md

 Everyone wants to be healthy, but want a shortcut, a fad diet, something easy that requires very little work.
 This is where I failed in past attempts, I just wanted to be healthy or to look a certain way.
 It was a WEAK reason to workout and as soon as it became hard or the shortcut stopped working after the initial success I would quit.

-This time was different, my why changed after I hit 40, because my father passed away at 55 and many other realitives.
+This time was different, my why changed after I hit 40, because my father passed away at 55 and many other relatives also passed in their 50s.
+Fear of death is a powerful motivator and just thinking about all the birthdays and life events my father missed from passing away at an early age.
+I don't want that to happen to my children or many other scenarios that would lead to a degraded quality of life by NOT working out.

+## Nutrition

+An overly complicated subject that I failed miserably at because of all the misinformation that exists.
+Here are the three biggest things I did that kept me unhappy and miserable.

+- No Alcohol (Special Events, but NO MORE than once a month.)
+- Limit Added Sugar (Drinks and Artificial Sweetners are also bad.)
+- Limit Refined/Simple Carbs (White Bread, Pizza, Pasta, Pastries, White Flour, White Rice, Desserts, Cereal)

 ## Walkthrough Video